 When I visited San Diego for the day, I walked around everywhere on my own two feet.
 I walked around Navy Pier, Balboa Park, the Gaslamp Quarter, down around Petco Park, and more.
 If you’re spending most of your time in downtown San Diego, it’s very walkable and you won’t need to plan for other modes of transportation.

 However, I feel like not having a rental car really did restrict where I was able to visit.
 If I had access to a rental car in San Diego, I’d consider visiting Old Town San Diego, Torrey Pines, La Jolla Cove, and other places that make San Diego such a special destination.
 I suggest comparing rates to find cheap car rentals in San Diego so you can have the freedom to go wherever you want.

 Visiting multiple destinations in California?
 It’s easy to drive up the coast when you have your own rental car!
-Here is my itinerary for visiting Los Angeles in a day or spending two days in Los Angeles.
+Here is my itinerary for spending two days in Los Angeles for before or after your trip to San Diego.
 I’ve also rated both San Francisco and LA as the best places to live in the USA if you’re a frequent flyer, so maybe you’ll want to be permanently based in California.

 Frequently Asked Questions About San Diego

 Planning your San Diego itinerary and have some questions?
 Here are some of the most frequently asked questions about San Diego from visitors.